Mbed-TLS/mbedtls/README.md

 Configuration
 -------------

 mbed TLS should build out of the box on most systems.
-Some platform specific options are available in the fully-documented configuration file `include/mbedtls/config.h`, which is also the place where features can be selected.
+Some platform specific options are available in the fully documented configuration file `include/mbedtls/config.h`, which is also the place where features can be selected.
 This file can be edited manually, or in a more programmatic way using the Perl script `scripts/config.pl` (use `--help` for usage instructions).

-Compiler options can be set using standard variables such as `CC` and `CFLAGS` when using the Make and CMake build system (see below).
+Compiler options can be set using conventional environment variables such as `CC` and `CFLAGS` when using the Make and CMake build system (see below).

 Compiling
 ---------

-There are currently four active build systems within the mbed TLS releases:
+There are currently four active build systems used within mbed TLS releases:

 -   yotta
 -   Make
 -   CMake
 -   Microsoft Visual Studio (Visual Studio 6 and Visual Studio 2010)

-The main systems used for development are CMake and yotta.
+The main systems used for development are CMake and Make.
 Those systems are always complete and up-to-date.
-The others should reflect all changes present in the CMake and yotta build system, but some features are not ported there by default.
+The others should reflect all changes present in the CMake and Make build system, although features may not be ported there automatically.

-Please note that the yotta option is slightly different from the other build systems:
+Yotta, as a build system, is slightly different from the other build systems:

--   a more minimalistic configuration file is used by default
+-   it provides a minimalistic configuration file by default
--   depending on the yotta target, features of mbed OS will be used in examples and tests
+-   depending on the yotta target, features of mbed OS may be used in examples and tests

 The Make and CMake build systems create three libraries: libmbedcrypto, libmbedx509, and libmbedtls.
 Note that libmbedtls depends on libmbedx509 and libmbedcrypto, and libmbedx509 depends on libmbedcrypto.
 As a result, some linkers will expect flags to be in a specific order, for example the GNU linker wants `-lmbedtls -lmbedx509 -lmbedcrypto`.
 Also, when loading shared libraries using dlopen(), you'll need to load libmbedcrypto first, then libmbedx509, before you can load libmbedtls.

 ### Yotta

-[yotta](http://yottabuild.org) is a package manager and build system developed by mbed; it is the build system of mbed OS.
+[yotta](http://yottabuild.org) is a package manager and build system developed by mbed, and is the build system of mbed OS 16.03.
 To install it on your platform, please follow the yotta [installation instructions](http://docs.yottabuild.org/#installing).

-Once yotta is installed, you can use it to download the latest version of mbed TLS form the yotta registry with:
+Once yotta is installed, you can use it to download the latest version of mbed TLS from the yotta registry with:

     yotta install mbedtls